hiveot/hiveot.github.io/index.md

 WoST compliant 'Things' MUST adhere to simple but strict rules:
 <code>
 1. Secured Things MUST connect to their provisioned Secured Thing Gateway.
-The STG will not connect to Secured Things.
+The STG will not connect to Things.

 2. Secured Things MUST NOT operate a server for the purpose of WoT after they are provisioned.
 It MUST NOT listen on any ports until it is unprovisioned by a factory reset.